mirror12k/miscellaneous-tooling/README.md

 Multiple key-value pairs can be encoded into the same block, making it tricky to determine how many strings are actually encoded, ex: `86121b1bc69ac6de88c8f2131a83b48c7962726c6327733c2d26203c2d2624382827213c7e27733c7d2727382827213c2126203c2d23263d2127703d2d23263d2d262677b71aa941d0921cb21af67da08d393826c948228127c92c9e2d8871da63882ada35882fde66897eda30897bda35887dde67c33bd8166f7db523d888d7` which encodes for both `asdf` and `qwer`, yet it isn't immediately obvious.

 An upgraded version of this using proper AES block ciphers can be made to be truly secure against everything except bruteforce.

-## Timeout
-Encrypts a message (or executable payload) with a randomized key.
-The decryptor can take a short or long time to find the key, purely based on time and luck.

-It's not very secure, but can demonstrate how easy it is to make code incredibly annoying to deal with.

-Example encrypted message: `U2FsdGVkX18X1/SFfGeiIykJ1m8uwRv3BUBb5b7E82R9I15bU5cDYCMOkvD4NBVu`